dippinchachan123/BInary-Search-Partition/README.md

 # Binary Space Partitioning

-This repository contains an implementation of 2D Binary Space Partitioning (BSP) in Java.
+Implementation of 2D Binary Space Partitioning (BSP) in Java.

+It Can be used to separate the partitions in the 2d space,such as to generate random houses,walk area,particular area in 2d game,2d environment.